EMDR Therapy in San Antonio and Across Texas

 • Relationship trauma, betrayal, or emotional abuse

-• High-functioning women who feel successful on the outside but dysregulated inside
+• High-functioning women who feel successful outwardly but dysregulated inside

 What EMDR Therapy Looks Like With Me